9 Modern kitchen flooring ideas to create an on-trend cooking space

 Put your flooring centre stage with bright ideas and bold options that are perfect for any modern kitchen

-Hardwearing, practical, low-maintenance flooring is a must in any kitchen, but when it comes to modern kitchen flooring ideas, looks play a big part too.
-Modern kitchen style is all about sleek lines and streamlined surfaces, so choosing kitchen flooring ideas that reflects this is key.
+Practical and low-maintenace flooring is a must for any kitchen, but if you're big on style too then modern kitchen flooring ideas will be something to consider.
+Looks play a huge part in a kitchen after all, and making sure something looks as good as it is pratical will create a hub that you want to spend time in.
+Modern kitchen style is all about sleek lines and streamlined surfaces, so choosing kitchen flooring ideas that reflect this is key.

 Natural materials will complement a modern kitchen without dominating the space and can bring a plush, luxury vibe, whether honed marble, oiled timber or polished stone.
 Or for a bolder look, opt for modern kitchen flooring in a striking colour, eye-catching pattern or interesting tile layout to make the flooring the focal point of the room.